us-amlr/cs-phoc/README.md

 This repository contains the code and documentation for generating the Cape Shirreff PHOcid Census (CS-PHOC) dataset, as well as all code and figures for the CS-PHOC data paper.

+Note that this repo/project uses [renv](https://github.com/rstudio/renv/) to document the project environment.
+Anyone using this project and wishing to use the same project environment can simply clone this repo and run `renv::restore()`, as described in the renv readme.
+This is not required, but could be helpful if you are running into errors when attempting to reproduce any part of the project.

 Note: README-data.md is outdated and needs to be updated.

 ## Directory Descriptions